kenwilcox/BankFileParsers/README.md

 ### Additions

-The document states that the Detail can contain a Text field, and those can have continuation records.
+The document states that the Detail can contain a Text field and those can have continuation records.
 This seems more like a free form text field and it's up to the financial institution to define what they put in there.
 Since this could mean anything I've added a TextList object that tries to parse each individual section in the text file into individual lines.
 For example you could have a text filed that looks like this (sensitive information redacted):

 ```
 PREAUTHORIZED ACH CREDIT/PREAUTHORIZED ACH FROM:SOME BANK I                     100115/ORIGINATOR ID:XXXXXXXXXX4108/ENTRY DESCRIPTION:DESCRIPTION HERE/PAYMENT ID:105XXXXXX/RECEIVER INFORMATION:YOUR BANK ACCOUNT/TRACER ID NUMBER:XXX27400XXXXXXX/ADDENDA INFORMATION:/TRN*1*XXXXXXXXXXXXXXX*XXXXXXXXXX/,XXXXXXXXXXXX/